MicrosoftDocs/dynamics365-guidance/guidance/implementation-portal/onboard-project.md

 ### Join existing project

-This section is displayed only if you select **Yes** for Finance and Operations and provided a valid Lifecycle Services ID.
+This section only appears if you selectwed **Yes** for finance and operations and provided a valid Lifecycle Services ID.
 There are two conditions that are validated:

 1. If the logged-in user ID (UPN) is a project user in the given Lifecycle Services instance.